MarinaCP-prog/pythonboxlayoutverticalspacingpadding/README.md

 # pythonboxlayoutverticalspacingpadding
-Box layout vertical with padding and spacing between boxes, using Python and Kivy
+Box layout vertical with padding and spacing between boxes with one box resized, using Python and Kivy